 \subsection{Empirical Assessment}

 In general, it seems that the domain-specific constraints would favor deep structures with small branching factors for the purpose of accelerating the query.
 Assuming that loop closures are rare, which is the case in long driving sequences, we can reject queries by just visiting a few top-level nodes of the hierarchy which is cheaper compared to visiting a lot of bottom-level nodes.
-However, this only holds for the hierarchy without inverted index.
-With the inverted index, to retrieve a bag-of-words is just to retrieve sparse common words shared by query and database entries, which makes visiting extra nodes very cheap.
+However, with an inverted index, querying a node consists only of retrieving sparse common words shared by the query and database entries, which makes visiting extra nodes inexpensive.
 On the other hand visiting an extra layer of the hierarchy always imposes overhead, which might not be negligible depending on the dataset.
 Therefore, when an inverted index is employed, a shallow structure with suitable branching factor depending on the application is preferred.
 Furthermore, for short-term loop closure, as employed during tracking and mapping, the priorities are different.
 But since in that case scale is not as cogent an issue, we focus on large-scale, rare-loop scenarios.
-Fig.~\ref{fig-tradeOff} shows performance of different tree topologies using mean-pooling on {\em KITTI} 02.
-All sampled topologies improve the baseline by a considerable margin.
 Depending on the application context and constraints, one may favor one architecture over another.
-This determination has to be made empirically.
-Here we have focused on benchmark datasets that are commonly employed for navigation, mapping, and loop closure applications.
+This determination has to be made empirically. }